georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 `AppRoutingModule` is the main routing module.
 It initializes Angular router with top-level `Routes` config.
 Other routes are defined in features' routing modules - more about this later.

 `AppInitializationModule` makes use of Angular's `APP_INITIALIZER` injection token to do some work during Angular initialization process.
 This is useful for loading app's settings from a server since the code is executed before rendering anything.
-Note that your app won’t start until all sent promises are resolved so doing too much work might impact the performance of your app negatively.
+Note that your app won’t start until all promises are resolved so doing too much work might impact the performance of your app negatively.
 In many scenarios it is better to use route resolvers to load necessary data before rendering route's component as this doesn't delay app's initialization.

-Lastly, `app.constants.ts` is used to store global constants' enums and `app.config.ts` is used to store global app's configs like REST API base URL or default sort order.
+Lastly, `app.constants.ts` is used to store global constants' enums and `app.config.ts` is used to store global app's configs like REST API base URL or some defaults.

 ### 2.2 Core module